Samoa Savai'i Cycle Tour

 Talofa! - Welcome to the Big Island

-Day 1 – Tuesday, 15 September – Arrival in Samoa
+Day 1 (Tuesday, 15 September) Arrival in Samoa

+Your guide will meet the group at the airport in Auckland (flight recommendation with tour confirmation) and will accompany you throughout the journey.
 Our Samoa adventure begins the moment you step off the plane.
 The warm tropical air, the smell of frangipani, the sound of Samoan voices – it all hits you at once.

-At the airport your guide is waiting – she has been in Samoa ahead of the group and will be your companion for the days to come.
 Together we transfer to Le Vasa Resort on the north-west coast of Upolu, our base for the first night.
 The resort sits close to the airport and the Mulifanua ferry terminal, with stunning ocean views and a pace of life that immediately invites you to slow down.

 The rest of the day is yours: settle in, take a swim, watch the sun go down over the Pacific, and get ready for what lies ahead.

-Tip: There is an exchange counter and ATM in the terminal – organise enough cash before leaving, as ATMs on Savai’i are very limited.
+Tip: There is an exchange counter and ATM in the airport terminal – organise enough cash before leaving, as ATMs on Savai’i are very limited.

 Included: Airport transfer